“10 out of 10 would rather be playing Fortnite right now…”

 3. Improving energy, concentration, memory

 These are the second most commonly cited reasons for practicing meditation.
-One meta-analysis stated that “meditation practice induces enhancement of at least four different abilities: sustained attention, monitoring faculty (to detect mind wandering), the ability to disengage from a distracting object without further involvement (attentional switching), and the ability to redirect focus to the chosen object (selective attention).”
+One meta-analysis stated that “meditation practice induces enhancement of at least four different abilities: sustained attention, monitoring faculty (to detect mind wandering), the ability to disengage from a distracting object without further involvement (attentional switching), and the ability to redirect focus to the chosen object (high country casino).”
 (10)

 Studies have reported short term improvements in working memory capacity (short term memory) in adolescents who were randomly assigned to either a control group, a yoga group or a mindfulness-meditation group.
 The meditation group performed best on the following working memory tests.(11)